Ogemdi Nwagbuo

-Ogemdi Sharron Nwagbuo (born December 24, 1985) is an American football defensive tackle of the National Football League (NFL) who is currently a free agent.
+Ogemdi Sharron Nwagbuo (born December 24, 1985) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 Nwagbuo was signed by the New York Giants as an undrafted free agent in 2008.
-He played college football at Michigan State.
+He played college football for the Michigan State Spartans.
 He has also played for the San Diego Chargers.

-Personal
+Early life

 His last name, Nwagbuo, is pronounced new-ah-bo.
 His parents moved to the U.S. from Nigeria before he was born.
 He is the half-brother of former San Francisco 49ers running back Xavier Omon.

-Early years

 Nwagbuo played high school football at Mount Miguel High School in Spring Valley, California, where he played only one season of varsity football.
-He only appeared in three plays all season, all against West Hills High school.
+He only appeared in three plays all season, all against West Hills High School.

 College career

-As a senior, he started 12 games at nose tackle after serving as part-time starter on the defensive line in 2006.
-He started 18 career games and had 31 tackles, 4.5 tackles for losses and one sack in 2007 As a junior, he appeared in all 12 games in 2006, including starts in the first six games at defensive tackle and totaled 23 tackles (10 solos, 13 assists).